Sheldon-Xiao9/moodify-webui/docs/en-US/README_EN.md

 ### Configuration Instructions

 The project uses environment variables for configuration management.
-Copy the `.env.example` file to `.env` and modify configurations as needed:
+Copy the `.env.example` file to `.env.development` or `.env.production` and modify configurations as needed:

 ```bash
 # API service address